tinacms/markdown-bot/README.md

 WEBHOOK_SECRET=***
 ```

-See the [probot docs](https://probot.github.io/docs/configuration/) for more details.
+See the [ProBot docs](https://probot.github.io/docs/configuration/) for more details.

-For more details, refer to the [probot](https://probot.github.io/docs/development/#manually-configuring-a-github-app) documentation.
+For more details, refer to the [ProBot](https://probot.github.io/docs/development/#manually-configuring-a-github-app) documentation.

-## Github action Usage
+## GitHub Action Usage

-When using as a Github action it will run on every comment to the repo, the bot will only respond to comments on a PR and only if the comment follows the format `ai fix: <filename>` or `ai fix: <file1>, <file2>`.
+When using as a Github Action it will run on every comment to the repo, the bot will only respond to comments on a PR and only if the comment follows the format `ai fix: <filename>` or `ai fix: <file1>, <file2>`.

-### Add the Github secret
+### Add the GitHub secret

 1. Go to the repo homepage which you want integrate this bot
-2. click settings
+2. Click "Settings"
-3. click actions under secrets and variables
+3. Click "Actions" under "Secrets and Variables"
-4. Change to Secrets tab, create a new secrets OPENAI_API_KEY with the value of your open api key
+4. Change to "Secrets" tab, create a new `OPENAI_API_KEY` secret with the value of your OpenAI API key

-### Add The Github Action to your repo
+### Add The GitHub Action to your repo

 `.github/actions/content-suggestion.yml`